RobertTalbert/discretecs/MTH225-Winter2025/How to practice.md

 Make up a conditional statement in English: *If* (condition), *then* (conclusion).
 Then write the converse, contrapositive, and negation of the statement.
 Use an AI tool to check your work: Prompt the AI with the original statement and ask it to provide the converse, contrapositive, and negation.

+**But beware of using AI too much:** [As this example chat shows](https://chatgpt.com/share/67d8471f-3110-8005-b1da-fbd345b19c9f), the AI can sometimes get it wrong (read to the end).

 ## Learning Target 5

 Make up, or look up, a logical proposition in symbolic form, using either two variables or three.
 Then write the truth table by hand.
 [Then check your work here](https://web.stanford.edu/class/cs103/tools/truth-table-tool/).
 Remember to show all the intermediate columns, which this tool does not do.